ahmod001/realestate/README.md

 - **Form Validation**: React Hook Form is employed for efficient and reliable form validation within Realhome.
 It ensures that user inputs are validated and adhered to according to specified criteria, providing a seamless and error-free experience when interacting with forms throughout the application.

-- **Styling**: Realhome's user interface is meticulously designed to offer a minimalist and visually appealing experience.
-The combination of Material-UI (Mui) and Tailwind CSS frameworks enables a sleek and modern design.
-The application's aesthetic presentation ensures an immersive experience for users while browsing and interacting with the platform.

 ## Live Demo

 ![Realestate-mockup](https://github.com/ahmod001/realestate/assets/121039395/c676e022-a5de-40fc-b86f-d9806ba66843)

 Check out the live demo of Realhome: [Realhome Demo](https://realehome.vercel.app)

 ## Technologies Used

-Realhome incorporates a range of technologies to deliver its functionality and design:

-- **Next.js 13.4**: Next.js serves as the core framework for Realhome, enabling server-side rendering and facilitating the building of efficient and performant web applications.

-- **JSON**: Realhome utilizes JSON for storing and managing property data.
-JSON provides a lightweight and flexible format for structuring property information, making it easy to retrieve and present to users.
-- **NextAuth**: NextAuth is employed for secure credential-based login functionality within Realhome.
-It ensures that user authentication is handled securely, allowing users to access their accounts and engage with personalized features.

-- **React Hook Form**: Realhome integrates React Hook Form to manage form validation seamlessly.
-It streamlines the process of form validation, enhancing user experience and reducing the likelihood of errors when submitting forms.

-- **Material-UI (Mui) and Tailwind CSS**: Realhome leverages Material-UI (Mui) and Tailwind CSS to achieve a visually pleasing and minimalist design.
-The combination of these frameworks enables the creation of an aesthetically cohesive user interface.

-- **Axios**: Realhome employs Axios, a popular HTTP client, to fetch data from the API.
-Axios simplifies the process of making asynchronous requests, enabling efficient data retrieval and seamless integration with the application.
+Realhome incorporates the following technologies:

+- Next.js 13.4
+- JSON
+- NextAuth
+- React
+- React Hook Form
+- Axios
+- Material-UI (MUI)
+- Tailwind CSS

-  ## License
+###### License

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements

-Thanks to <a href="mailto:uixyeasin@gmail.com">UIYeasin</a> for his outstanding design contribution to this project.
+Thanks to [UIYeasin](mailto:uixyeasin@gmail.com) for his outstanding design contribution to this project.

-##### ©2023 Developed by Ahmod Hasan
+**© 2023 Developed by Ahmod Hasan**